ayberkgerey/Seismicity-Level-App/README.md

 # PGA-Finder

-This android application shows the peak ground acceleration of your location , and the location you have chosen in Turkey.
+This android application shows the peak ground acceleration of your location on map , and the location you have chosen in Turkey.